mkerr64/9bitDev/ProjectPlan.md

 In order to implement this we will need:

 * A program that will set numerical values that will trigger achievements when reached.
 This will be done by one team member using a Java program.
-* Visual representation – another team member will work on integrating the achievements into the user interface so that the user can see what achievements they’ve earned.
-This can be done either with visuals from Java, or if we choose to have more advanced visuals an API such as Google charts can be used.
+* Visual representation – a team member will work on integrating the achievements into the user interface so that the user can see what achievements they’ve earned.
+The achievements are represented by custom images.

 Since this feature relies on the user’s data and implementing a set of variables corresponding to amount for the back end and visuals for the front end, it should be fairly easily to implement.
 With the exception of the achievements feature, no other features will be affected should this feature not be completed.